TRAK: Terminology

-ISO/IEC 42010:2007 – A viewpoint defines a set of conventions (notations, languages and model types) for constructing a certain kind of view.
-In TRAK a viewpoint is a specification for a single TRAK view.
-Each TRAK Viewpoint defines both the allowed content and the minimum acceptable view content as sets of Architecture Description Tuples.
+ISO/IEC 42010:2007 – An architecture viewpoint defines a set of conventions (notations, languages and model types) for constructing a certain kind of view.
+In TRAK an architecture viewpoint is a specification for a single TRAK architecture view.
+Each TRAK Architecture Viewpoint defines both the allowed content and the minimum acceptable architecture view content as sets of Architecture Description Tuples.

 TRAK structure

 TRAK is defined in a logical way – that is to say free of any notion of how TRAK is implemented in any tool or any architecture description language.

 TRAK has 24 architecture viewpoints which are grouped into 5 perspectives.
 Each viewpoint belongs to a single perspective and specifies a single view (type).
 Each viewpoint specifies what sets of types of architectural description element and relationships (tuples) can appear.
 The architectural description element types and relationships are specified by the TRAK metamodel.